 He recommended George Washington to command the Continental Army, he drafted the influential Massachusetts State Constitution of 1779, and lobbied tirelessly for the ratification of Thomas Jefferson's Declaration of Independence.
 He possessed a trenchant sense of humor and the soaring intellectuality of an auto-didact--qualities I admire in all of the Founders.

 I looked up quotations by John Adams and found that he is not only learnéd and persuasive, he is also very quotable.
 In a letter to John Taylor, a Virginian planter, he wrote, "Democracy never lasts long.
 It soon wastes, exhausts, and murders itself.
-There was never a democracy that did not commit suicide."
-He also criticized Taylor's friend Thomas Jefferson for accusing him of aristocratic allegiance.
-To think that Jefferson, a man of wealth who owned slaves, criticizing Adams who was the son of a farmer and an abolitionist, irritated Adams.
+There was never a democracy that did not commit suicide", but his opinions clashed deeply with those of Taylor's friend Thomas Jefferson, who accused Adams of aristocratic allegiance.
+Jefferson wanted the United States to have more democracy.
+To think that Jefferson, a man of wealth who owned slaves, criticized John Adams, the son of a farmer and an abolitionist, as a monarchist, rankles me.

-Jefferson also wanted the United States to have more democracy.
-Adams countered that the United States should have "a government of laws and not of men."
+Above all, Adams favored constitutional law.
+He countered that the United States should have "a government of laws and not of men."
 He said, "If we cannot speak the law as it is, where is our liberty?"